AdobeDocs/workfront.en/help/quicksilver/maestro/records/share-records.md

 ---
 title: Share records
-description: You can share records with others to collaborate with other users.
-The link opens the record's Details page.
+description: You can share records with others to increase your collaboration.
 hidefromtoc: yes
 hide: yes
 ---